1) Do I need a referral from a doctor or specialist?

 2) How long will my appointment go for?

-Your initial appointment will be one hour long.
+Your initial appointment will be one hour.
 This allows your therapist time to discuss your concerns and goals, as well as to conduct an assessment to evaluate your/your child’s needs.
 Regular therapy appointments are usually 30 minutes long.
-However, Achieve Therapy is happy to be flexible and adjust our times to meet your needs.
-Please talk to your therapist about your preferences.
+However, Achieve Therapy is happy to be flexible and adjust session lengths to meet your needs.
+Please talk to your therapist or our receptionist about your preferences.

 3) How much will it cost?

 For a full list of our fees please refer to our Fees and Services page.
-An initial assessment costs $230 which includes an hour assessment appointment and a summary report.
+An initial assessment costs $259 which includes an hour assessment appointment and a summary report.
 Regular therapy appointments are usually 30 minutes long and cost $80.
-We do charge slight additional fee for NDIS of FaHCSIA funded sessions, to help cover the additional administration costs.
+We do charge slight additional fee for NDIS sessions, to help cover the additional administration and registration costs.
 You may be eligible for one or more funding options to cover part or all of the cost of therapy.
 Please refer to our Fees and Services page for an outline of the funding options.

 4) How much therapy will I/my child need?/ How often do I need to come?